amandaorbite/Getdata-CourseProject/book_code.md

 Subsequently, the body linear acceleration and angular velocity were derived in time to obtain Jerk signals (tBodyAccJerk-XYZ and tBodyGyroJerk-XYZ).
 Also the magnitude of these three-dimensional signals were calculated using the Euclidean norm (tBodyAccMag, tGravityAccMag, tBodyAccJerkMag, tBodyGyroMag, tBodyGyroJerkMag).

-**All variable described has been grouped by subject and activity.**
+**All variable described here has been grouped by subject and activity.**

 # Variable description